keroyan/nValorant/README.md

 ## Features

+- Automatic Login
+- Automatic Launch (You can just run the app and click "Yes")
 - Instant select agent
 - Deselect agent even if you have already locked in
 - See Teammates & opponents